elithaxxor/batch-ai-imager-remote-access-v1.4/client/README.md

 ## Recent Updates (2025-04-29)

+- Improved PriceAlertsWidget:
+  - Added error and success user feedback for alert actions (add, remove, test).
+  - Reset alert input state after adding to prevent stale data.
+  - Disabled Add Alert and Test Alert buttons while loading.
+  - Added error handling for all API calls for reliability.
 - Expanded README with detailed project overview, purpose, architecture, and improvement roadmap.
 - Added section on rooms for improvement.

-See `CHANGELOG.md` for full update history.
+- See `CHANGELOG.md` for full update history.

 ## Learn More